babylonlabs-io/covenant-emulator/covenant-signer/README.md

 go version
 ```

-And to clone the repository please run:
+If you also still have not yet cloned the repository, run:

 ```shell
 git clone git@github.com:babylonlabs-io/covenant-emulator.git